tthorntone/AdNauseam-Wiki/Per-site-switches-syntax.md

     switch-name: hostname state

-The switch name must be followed by a column `:`, a space, the the hostname on which the switch must apply.
+The switch name must be followed by a column `:`, a space, then the hostname on which the switch must apply.
 Use `*` to indicate you want the switch to apply everywhere.
 Following is the state of the switch, which can be `on` or `off`.

+When switches share a common hostname ancestor, the most specific wins.
+For example, if you have:

+    no-popups: example.com on
+    no-popups: www.example.com off

+and you visit `www.example.com`, the "no popups" switch will be turned off (popup allowed unless blocked by a static filter).